 Interested in Starting a Group?

 Tergar’s meditation group program was created so that groups of like-minded people could gather together and share the path of meditation.
 Groups of meditators all over the world are using this program as a basis for their time together.
-Some groups are nothing more than a few friends who meet in someone’s living room to practice, while others are more formal and serve hundreds of students each year.
-If you’d like to learn more, please visit our starting a Tergar Practice Group page.
+If you’d like to learn more, please visit our starting an informal Tergar Meditation Group or Book Club page.

 If you have more questions about the Tergar’s meditation group program, please contact firstname.lastname@example.org.
 If you’d like to find a Tergar group or community near you, you can look for a Tergar Community or Group in your area.